the-t-in-rtf/gpii-testem/docs/testem-component.md

 | `cleanup.initial`         | `{Array}`   | An array of cleanup definitions (see below) to be cleaned up before the tests are run. |
 | `cleanup.final`           | `{Array}`   | An array of cleanup definitions (see below) to be cleaned up after the tests are run and all reporting is complete. |

+Please note, although you can change `options.testemOptions.framework`, `gpii.testem` is only tested with QUnit and is unlikely to work with other frameworks supported by Testem.

 ## Cleanup Definitions

 The initial and final cleanup options expect to be passed an array of "cleanup definitions", which support the following